If you have further questions, please Contact Us.

-For most installations, HardieBacker Cement Board can be used as it is a non-combustable building board.
-However for larger fireplace installations, such as the Tenore 240, we recommend Skamotec 225 or Promafour by Promat.
+For most installations, HardieBacker Cement Board can be used as it is a non-combustible building board.
+However, for larger fireplace installations, such as the Tenore 240, we recommend Skamotec 225 or Promafour by Promat.

 Direct Vent – Direct vent fireplace venting uses a coaxial pipe system (small pipe within a large pipe) and draws combustion air from the outside through the outer pipe.
 Some of its features are:

 B-Vent / Natural Vent – This type of fireplace venting uses an economical B-vent pipe for a chimney.
 Some of its features are:

 Vent-Free / Ventless – A vent-free gas fireplace operates without a chimney, flue or vent, so you can install one just about anywhere.
 Modern vent-free gas fireplaces offer the following benefits:

 No. The primary gas combustion byproducts that can affect indoor air quality are carbon monoxide, carbon dioxide, nitrogen dioxide, oxygen, and water vapor (humidity).
 Today’s vent-free fireplaces operate well within national standards and recommendations concerning these five byproducts.
 The American Gas Association research division (www.aga.org) confirms these low emission levels.

 Previously, questions remained about the long-term effect of vent-free gas fireplace emissions on indoor air quality.
 In 1995 the Vent-Free Gas Products Alliance of the Gas Appliance Manufacturers Association commissioned a study on indoor air quality as it relates to vent-free gas heating products in the home.
 The results proved that vent-free gas heating products meet or exceed the most current and applicable nationally recognized standards and guidelines for indoor air quality.
 [Source: ventfree.org]